Important: Please Read

 - Please see Fees and Payment Plans below.

 We offer a broad range of emergency services.
 Limited in scope to the emergency condition and temporary in nature, emergency treatment includes placement of temporary fillings in a sensitive tooth and beginning root canal therapy in most cases.
-Please note that some root canals may be too complex for our dental students and you may be referred to an outside provider.
 Patients requiring extractions or other emergency surgical procedures are referred to our Oral and Maxillofacial Surgery Clinic and will be appointed as soon as their schedule allows.
-We cannot guarantee same-day availability but will make every effort to accommodate your needs.

 Our emergency dental fees will vary depending on the procedure.
 Patients must pay at the time of service.
 We accept cash, check, credit card or Denti-Cal.
 Please bring a current valid photo identification card.